SaifIvnaAlam/Flutter-RestaurantManagement/README.md

   static const EXAMPLE_PAGE = '/examplePage';
 ```

-Note: Make sure to Make the variable name all capital letters

-2.Add the route to the file: `go_router_config.dart` inside the router
+Note: Make sure to Make the variable name all capital letters.
+Add the route to the file: `go_router_config.dart` inside the router

 Example: